tgohblio/build_llamacpp/README.md

 ## Prerequisites

 - Set `RUNPOD_API_KEY` in the repository's **Settings > Secrets and variables**.
-	`runpodctl` reads the API key from the environment.
-- Set `PERSONAL_ACCESS_TOKEN` in Github for read/write permissions for `gh cli` usage.
+	The workflow sends it as a bearer token to the Runpod REST v2 API.
 - Allow this repository's workflows to use self-hosted runners.
 In **Settings > Actions > General**, the self-hosted runner policy must permit repository runners.

 ## Resource Notes

-- The cheapest CPU pod (2 vCPU / approximately 4 GB RAM) may run out of memory while `nvcc` compiles `llama.cpp`.
-If the build is killed, use a larger CPU flavor and/or increase `RUNPOD_DISK_GB`.
+- The workflow uses the `cpu5g` CPU flavor at 8 vCPUs, which provides 16 GB RAM.
-- The CUDA development image is large, so 20 GB is tight once the source and build artifacts are added.
-Prefer 40-60 GB.
+- The CUDA development image is large, so the workflow defaults to an 80 GB container disk.